Admission & Aid

 Other university and program related costs include books, professional liability insurance (required for students on practicum and internship) and health insurance (required by the State of Massachusetts; students without private insurance can purchase insurance through Suffolk University.

-New students normally receive notification from the Office of the Bursar regarding their financial aid package by April of the preceding academic year.
+New students normally receive notification from the Office of Student Financial Services regarding their financial aid package by April of the preceding academic year.
 Award offers are extended on a “rolling basis” as students are admitted to the program and aid applications become complete.
-Applicants are strongly encouraged to submit their FAFSA as soon as it’s available on the web (January 1st).
+Applicants are strongly encouraged to submit their FAFSA as soon as it is available on the web (January 1st).
 The Psychology Department due date for FAFSA filing is April 1st.
 Graduate aid application information is available here.

 Some students may be eligible for work-study on the basis of financial need.
 Eligibility for work-study is determined by the Student Financial Services Office after students complete a financial aid application process.
 Regardless of the source of funding, no student employed by the university may work more than 20 hours per week during the academic year.